fnalways/terminus-docs/docs/manual/tutorials/host-cloud-android.md

     scrcpy --version
     adb version
     ```
-    Installation is successful when you see the version info of the two.
+    Installation is successful if you see the version numbers.

     :::tip Gatekeeper alert
     If blocked by macOS security, go to **System Settings** > **Privacy & Security** > **Security**, find the corresponding item, and click **Allow Anyway**.
 You will be promoted to enter your password when re-running the command.